kenlowrie/smd/docs/section/nsvar-doc.md

     [e_var.b(t="fu.attr1")] emits **[fu.attr1]**
 [terminal.wc_close]

 [note(t="The **_null_** attribute illustrates an important concept with the attributes of variables in [smd.b].
 That is, any time an attribute value is changed by specifying a new value when a method is invoked, that value becomes the new value for that attribute.
 This is true with all namespaces except [smdcode.b]; in the [smdcode.b] namespace, attribute values overridden via a method invocation are temporary.
 Once the method returns, the original attribute values are restored.[bb]As previously mentioned, the only way to change the value of a variable in the [smdcode.b] namespace is by using [smdset.b].
-When this is done, the code behind the variable (Python source code) is recompiled, which essentially updates their usage in the compiled code stored as part of the variable.")]
+When this is done, the code behind the variable (Python source code) is recompiled, which updates the default value in the compiled code stored as part of the variable.")]

 You can also add new attributes to an existing variable with [smdset.b].
 And, if you [smdset.b] a variable that does not exist, [smdset.b] will create it.
-Let[E.apos]s see both of these things in action now.
+Let[E.apos]s see some examples of adding attributes.

 [terminal2.wc_open(t="Adding attributes with [smdset.il]")]
     [terminal2.wc_open_content]